EpsilonSolutions/netscaler-command-reference/docs/ns/ns-timeout/ns-timeout.md

 Default value: 10

 <b>anyTcpClient</b>
 Global idle timeout, in seconds, for TCP client connections.
-This value is overridden by the client timeout that is configured on individual entities.
+This value takes precedence over  entity level timeout settings (vserver/service).
+This is applicable only to transport protocol TCP.

 <b>anyTcpServer</b>
 Global idle timeout, in seconds, for TCP server connections.
-This value is overridden by the server timeout that is configured on individual entities.
+This value takes precedence over entity level timeout settings ( vserver/service).
+This is applicable only to transport protocol TCP.

 <b>nontcpZombie</b>
 Timer interval(in seconds) for zombie process that cleanup inactive IP NAT connections